convergencelabs/convergence-docker-compose/README.md

 You can configure the default namespace, domain, and administration user (to log into the administration console) in `config/convergence/convergence-server.conf`.

+## System requirements

+If you're spinning up all the containers defined in the `docker-compose.yml` in this repository on a single cloud compute instance, make sure this instance has AT LEAST 4GB RAM available.
+Otherwise you will see errors in the server and/or orientdb.

 ## Security

 You probably only want to provide public access to the API endpoints listed above, and lock down everything else.